loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

 The following new features have been added:

-Wrappers to the class H5Object to get an object’s name:
+Wrappers to the class H5Object to get an object's name:

     ssize_t getObjName(char *obj_name, size_t buf_size = 0)
     ssize_t getObjName(H5std_string& obj_name, size_t len = 0)
     H5std_string getObjName()
-Wrappers to the class H5CommonFG to get a child object’s type from a group or file:
+Wrappers to the class H5CommonFG to get a child object's type from a group or file:

     H5O_type_t childObjType(const H5std_string& objname)